 Skip to Content

 While preschoolers might be too young to vote, it’s not that they are clueless!
-A couple came into today talking about voting.
+A couple came in today talking about voting.
 This is excellent because it shows me parents are talking to their children, which is so important.
 They are learning about the world around them and who is in it.
 Preschoolers can vote – preschool voting activities teach them about the voting process, that they each have an opinion and the vote stands.
+Check out the preschool voting activities with printables below and join in the fun!

 We voted on what lunch we would have.
 We could have pretended to vote for president, but lunch is much more meaningful to them!
 The choice of what we’ll have for lunch affects them in a real way.